-We started the process of determining a valid price forecast for Mcdonalds Corp with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Mcdonalds Corp ranked in the 19th percentile in terms of potential gain offered.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Mcdonalds Corp.
+To summarize, we found that Mcdonalds Corp ranked in the 20th percentile in terms of potential gain offered.
 We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
 As for the metrics that stood out in our discounted cash flow analysis of Mcdonalds Corp, consider:

-Mcdonalds Corp's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 14.55% of tickers in our DCF set.
+Mcdonalds Corp's weighted average cost of capital (WACC) is 8%; for context, that number is higher than just 12.97% of tickers in our DCF set.